thrended/Xenote/README.md

 Performance should be better now

-May push one more update if I get around to note pinning
+May push one more update if I get around to note pinning - done

 ## ***05-01 Auto-refresh improvements**